by Michal Vojtáš, SDB

 After having analyzed the person and the accomplishments of Don Bosco, although not in great depth, we can verify the presence and the synergetic connectedness between leadership and management in his life and mindset.
 The following dual concepts are a synthesis of the relationship existing between leadership and management as he exercised them:

-7. reason and religionloving kindness in a family environment express the managerial aspect of education.
+- reason and religion – loving kindness in a family environment express the managerial aspect of education.
 This environment includes contents, strategies, programs and activities; all of which are directed towards the attainment of the goals (good Christian and honest citizen); all of these done with love and a style of leadership that is characterized by trust, friendship, and familiarity;

 [1] See author’s deeper analysis in Michal Vojtáš, Progettare e discernere.
 Progettazione educativo-pastorale salesiana tra storia, teorie e proposte innovative (Rome: LAS, 2015).